ManeParse: a Mathematica reader for Parton Distribution Functions: What is ?

+As \Mane\ is a stand-alone code, this complements a number of other available programs such as the QCDNUM program,\cite{Botje:2010ay} the APFEL program including the web-plotter,\footnote{Details can be found in Ref.~\cite{Carrazza:2014gfa} and online at: {\tt http://apfel.mi.infn.it/}} the Transverse Momentum Dependent (TMD) distributions plotter hosted at DESY,\footnote{Details can be found in Refs.~\cite{Hautmann:2014kza,Hautmann:2014uua} and online at: {\tt http://tmdplotter.desy.de/}} and also the Durham HepData online PDF plotting and calculation tool.\footnote{Details can be found online at: {\tt http://hepdata.cedar.ac.uk/pdf/pdf3.html}} The online tools provide the ability to quickly plot PDFs, ratios, and luminosities.
+Then with \Mane, it is easy to take the next step and compute cross sections and other user-selected quantities in the \mma\ environment.

-We describe the key features of \Mane\ available to the user.
+In this paper we describe the key features of \Mane\ available to the user.
 In Section~\ref{sec:example}, we sketch a minimal example of how the program is used.
 In Section~\ref{sec:Inside-the-ManeParse}, we provide some details of how the PDFs are parsed, stored and interpolated.
 In Section~\ref{sec:Sample-Plots}, we display some example plots that are easily constructed using \Mane.
 In Section~\ref{sec:Error-PDFs:}, we provide examples of the functions in the \cmd{pdfError} module.
-In the Appendix, we discuss files provided by \Mane\ and how to obtain the external PDF files.
+Finally, we discuss files provided by \Mane\ and how to obtain the external PDF files.